TritonDataCenter/linux-live/docs/3-systemd-integration.md

   path, not the original path.
 Instead, if you need to ensure that the async `udevd` work is done, run `udevadm settle`.

-The the link renamed, it can be configured.
+With the link renamed, it can be configured.
 If the link doesn't need an address in the host, the link will remain down.
 This causes problems for macvlan instances in containers, as they cannot use their macvlan instances while the lower link is down.